netdata/netdata/packaging/docker/README.md

 You can change the hostname of a Docker container, and thus the name that appears in the local dashboard and in Netdata Cloud, when creating a new container.
 If you want to change the hostname of a Netdata container _after_ you started it, you can safely stop and remove it.
-You configuration and metrics data reside in persistent volumes and are reattached to the recreated container.
+Your configuration and metrics data reside in persistent volumes and are reattached to the recreated container.

 If you use `docker-run`, use the `--hostname` option with `docker run`.